fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 2. The cluster cannot commit `height+1`-th block while the Proxy waits for it to have `height`-th block verifiable.
 This is actually a subcase of the previous case, but it appears if the cluster recently committed `height`-th block during `put` or `run` processing.
 The failure to progress in this case probably means that the nodes have different `app_hash`-es for `height`-th block, so this is likely an evidence of the **dispute** in the cluster.

 ### C. Dispute cases
-Dispute cases in general cannot be detected by the client, because the client is normally satisfied by the first successful response while retrying response to the cluster nodes.
+Dispute cases, in general, cannot be detected by the client, because the client is normally satisfied by the first successful response while retrying response to the cluster nodes.
 The external Judge is available to the correct nodes in order to prevent such situations (instead of multicasting the client requests to all cluster nodes and comparing the responses).

 Another, even more important, reason is that the dispute case might violate the cluster **safety**!
 When there is a *Byzantine quorum*, Byzantine nodes might provide to the client as wrong responses as they want, but the client keeps trusting the cluster because no Cases B and even Cases A evidence is observed.
 So the external Judge should also be able to replay the computations that caused the dispute.

 ### Dispute case C1: some nodes honest, some not, no quorum
 When the last block is `height`-th and there is no quorum (neither honest nor Byzantine) for `height+1`-th block's voting, liveness is violated and new blocks cannot be formed.
 Such situation might happen if the cluster cannot reach an agreement about next block.
-Even if TM Core works as expected, different State machines on different nodes might provide to local TM Coress different app hashes for `height`-th block.
+Even if TM Core works as expected, different State machines on different nodes might provide to local TM Cores different app hashes for `height`-th block.
 As already said, Case B2 is usually an aftermath of this case.

 To simulate `app_hash` disputes in 4-node cluster the App uses special key `wrong`.
 Every node's App (indexed 1 to 4 which corresponds to their ports `46158`, `46258`, `46358`, `46458`) interprets any occurrence of its own index in `wrong` value as the flag to provide *wrong* `app_hash` to TM Core.
 This convention works well to illustrate Dispute case C1.
 First, let's try using `fastput`, an unchecked alternative to `put` (it does not wait for the next block with the current block's `app_hash`) to submit new `wrong` value:
 ```bash